Guest-edited by: Prof. Min Li, University of Oklahoma Health Sciences Center (OUHSC), USA

 - Survivorship and toxicology in patients treated with targeted or combination therapy regimens

 For more information about each participating journal, including article-processing charges, click on its title below.
 After submitting to a participating journal, each article will undergo that journal’s full standard peer review process.

-BMC Medicine encourages submissions of front matter articles and original research including randomised clinical trials (phase I, I/II, II and III as well as positive or negative trials), clinical retrospective or prospective “Real World” studies, cost-effectiveness analysis, systematic reviews, medical imaging, genomic and serum biomarkers and translational research.
-For translational research we only consider studies that include patients or involves human samples.
+BMC Medicine encourages submissions of front matter articles and original research including randomised clinical trials (phase I, I/II, II and III as well as positive or negative trials), clinical “Real World” studies, cost-effectiveness analysis, systematic reviews, medical imaging, genomic and serum biomarkers and translational research.
+For translational research we only consider studies that include patient cohorts or involves human samples.
+Please note that manuscripts consisting solely of bioinformatics, computational analysis, or predictions of public databases which are not accompanied by validation will not be considered.
 BMC Medicine does not consider case reports.